Category: Travel Info

 Amazing vacations don’t just happen they come from research and planning like your doing now.

 Book your tours through reputable companies and always verify the cancellation policy.
 At Jet Ski Cozumel we only require a 20% Deposit to reserve a time slot for any of our tours.
 You can cancel for any reason for a FULL refund.
-Top reasons we give refunds:

-• Bad weather
+Bad weather

-Whatever the reason, with Jet Ski Cozumel you get peace of mind knowing you will get your money back without fees or delay.
-Good companies understand things happen and work with you.
+With us enjoy knowing you will get ALL your money back without fees or delay.
+We understand things happen and work with you.
+Even Viator requires 24-hour notice or they keep your money.

 I recommend you go to your bank and get $200 in singles.
 This isn’t only for Cozumel but your entire vacation.
 You can use it to pay for small souvenirs, tipping, taxi rides and lots of other little things your not thinking of right now.